ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ------
 <!-- .slide: data-background-image="images/item_push.svg"-->

-that item, or in our case, some code, won't progress to the next stage, and thus won't be allowed to merge.
+that item, or in our case, some code, won't progress to the next stage, and thus won't be allowed to merge, or even deployed.

 ------
 <!-- .slide: data-background-image="images/gitlab_logo.svg"-->

-In this presentation (if you hadn't noticed) examples will be taken from GitLab Pipelines
+Now while my journey (if you hadn't noticed) takes place within GitLab Pipelines,

 ------
 <!-- .slide: data-background-image="images/ci_logos.svg"-->

-however if you're a user of other CI tools, my goal is for the content to be general enough to be applicable, and for tools like GitHub Actions, additional resources will be given at the end.
+don't fret if you're a user of other CI tools!
+My goal is for the ideas to be general enough to be applicable!
+And, for tools like GitHub Actions, additional resources will be given at the end.

 03:30 (02:00)

 ---
 <!-- .slide: data-background-image="images/gitlab_ci_yml.svg"-->

+So the first part of this journey is making a gitlab pipeline.
-So to make a gitlab pipeline, we first need to create a `.gitlab-ci.yml` file, that gitlab will use as configuration.
-(That's kind of a mouth-full, so I'll refer to it as a ci config file from here on)
+And to do so, we need to create a `.gitlab-ci.yml` file, that gitlab will use as configuration.
+(That's kind of a mouth-full, so I'll try to refer to it as a ci config file from here on)

 ------
 <!-- .slide: data-background-image="images/object_json_yaml.svg"-->